Stages of Healing for Wounds, Including the Meniscus

 The reason why movement makes you feel good is because local blood flow is increased when tissue moves.
-Blood flow is like the life force of your body - it provides and maintains a healthy level of oxygen, nutrients and antibodies in your tissue.
+Blood flow is like the life force of your body - it provides and maintains a healthy level of oxygen, nutrients, water (and many other things) in your tissue.
 When you are injured, this blood flow is essential to replenish your tissue with everything it needs to heal.
 But how can you increase blood flow when moving will only re-injure your already weakened tissue?

-This is how a T•Shellz Wrap® can truly help your body heal itself through a process we call Blood Circulation Boost.
-Blood Circulation Boost is a soothing therapy that boosts the body's natural capability of increasing blood flow.
-This therapy provides your body with something essential that is needed for on-going healing and protection against re-injury.
-A T•Shellz Wrap® provides soothing warmth to injured deep tissue via electromagnetic energy waves.
-Heat generated in deep soft tissue invokes an increase in blood flow, as the body use blood flow to maintain a stable body temperature.
-As blood flow is increased directly to the site of your injury you gain the benefit of an increased delivery of oxygen, nutrients and anti-bodies to the injured soft tissue - the essentials that it needs to heal quickly and completely.
+This is how a T•Shellz Wrap® can truly help your body heal itself through a process we call Circulatory Boost.
+Circulatory Boost is a soothing treatment intended to boost blood flow.
+This provides your body with something essential that is needed for on-going healing and protection against re-injury.
+As blood flow is increased directly at the localized area of application, you gain the benefit of a targeted delivery increased blood flow containing more oxygen and nutrients soft tissue - the essentials that your body needs to heal quickly and completely.